akeller/chatbot-dashbot-workshop/README.md

 ## Installing locally

 If you want to modify the app or use it as a basis for building your own app, install it locally.
-You can then deploy your modified version of the app to the Bluemix cloud.
+You can then deploy your modified version of the app to the IBM Cloud.

 ### Getting the files